ooyala/retries/README.md

 ### Handlers

-`with_retries` allows you to pass a custom handler that will be called each time before the block is retried.
+`Retries.run` allows you to pass a custom handler that will be called each time before the block is retried.
 The handler will be called with three arguments:
 `exception` (the rescued exception),